 Before you submit your reference

 Your reference list on this page is not your last step in this process.
 If you have not already, ask permission from each of your references.
-Those who agree to serve as references are only important to submit.
+Those who agree to serve as references are the only important ones to submit.

-Even if all your references are happy with your list, it’s a good idea to supply a head up that someone can reach to ask you about.
+Even if all your references are happy with your list, it’s a good idea to supply a head up that someone can reach out to ask you about.
 It’s a great opportunity to share some of the information you’re applying for, to give you some important things you want to emphasize, and usually remind them of your skills and achievements, especially if it’s a bit longer than your job Together

-Once you have done this, there are no typos and a final review of the references to make sure that all contact information is correct and up to date.
+Once you have done this, there are no typos, and a final review of the references to make sure that all contact information is correct and up to date.

 Your resume listing template will follow the same resume with the same fonts and colors and feel like your resume.
 In this way, when you submit them together, it shows consistency and professionalism.